-The Benefits of Indoor Tanning vs Outdoor
+The Benefits of Tanning Bed vs Outdoor

 When you visit an indoor tanning facility, your skin produces a tan in the same way that it does when you bask in the sun -- through the absorption of ultraviolet light.

 However, one of the dangers of outdoor tanning is exposing yourself to too much ultraviolet light.
 Climate changes in the atmosphere that has many of us slathering on sunblock and sunscreen before we step outside in the hot sun, can fluctuate throughout the day and different times of year.

 One of the benefits of tanning bed versus outdoor tanning is that it allows you to control the amount of UV light that you are exposed to, so that you do not get a sunburn and prepare your epidermis for a predisposition to skin cancer.

 You cannot control harmful UV rays from the sun anymore than you can control the weather.
 If you compare indoor tanning versus outdoor tanning, outdoor tanning is actually one of the most unreliable ways to achieve that perfect tan.
 It is, however, a good way to achieve a sunburn if you are not careful or spend too much time outdoors.

 Waiting for a reddish burn to fade to a brown accelerates the aging process.